hail-is/hail/hail/python/hailtop/batch/docs/api.rst

 ~~~~~~~~

 A :class:`.Backend` is an abstract class that can execute a :class:`.Batch`.
 Currently,
-there are two types of backends: :class:`.LocalBackend` and :class:`.BatchBackend`.
+there are two types of backends: :class:`.LocalBackend` and :class:`.ServiceBackend`.
 The
 local backend executes a batch on your local computer by running a shell script.
-The Batch
+The service
 backend executes a batch on Google Compute Engine VMs operated by the Hail team
-(:ref:`Batch Service <sec-batch-service>`).
+(:ref:`Batch Service <sec-service>`).
 You can access the UI for the Batch Service
 at `<batch.hail.is>`_.

 .. autosummary::